 This pasta dish was on our meal plan this past week.
-It was truly a 30 minute meal and fit perfectly into our schedule.
+It was truly a 30-minute meal and fit perfectly into our schedule.
 Kids loved it too.
-Feta adds so much flavour, you really only need a little bit to bring the meal to life.
+Feta adds so much flavor, you really only need a little bit to bring the meal to life.
 Each serving includes a healthy dose of protein (from the mushrooms as well as the feta) and greens.

 - Put the water on to boil.